 In a post-surgical study from December 2018, (12) researchers found the injection of bone marrow mesenchymal stem cells could improve the repair process of the osteonecrosis.

-Ask Dr. Darrow
+Ask Dr. Darrow about your ankle and foot pain

 A leading provider of stem cell therapy, platelet rich plasma and prolotherapy